 MarComms is headed by a Senior Director, Ms Mbali Mkhize.
 She is the overall line manager of MarComms and serves as the University’s spokesperson and point of contact for all communication and marketing functions.
-Each of the MarComms sections (Stakeholder Relations & PR and Brand Management) are headed by two directors; Mrs Zama Sishi (Stakeholders Relations) and Len Mzimela (Marketing & Communications)
+Each of the MarComms sections (Stakeholder Relations & PR and Brand Management) are headed by two directors; Mrs Zama Sishi (Stakeholders Relations) and Mr Azwi Mufamadi (PR and Brand Management).

 Institutional Events are both a PR and marketing activity.
 When the University hosts visitors it is an opportunity for us to publicise our offerings, accomplishments and value.
 Institutional events are those that are not departmentally specific but rather general and hosted on behalf of council, senate and executive management.
 MarComms is responsible for the conceptualisation, planning and coordination of such events.

 Conferences are critical in helping us deliver knew knowledge on various disciplines.
-They also provide a platform for academics and subject specialists to share their knowledge and research thereby improving our academic credentials.
-MarComms provides a services support in the planning and publicity of conferences.
+They also provide a platform for academics and subject specialists to share their knowledge and research, thereby improving our academic credentials.
+MarComms provides services support in the planning and publicity of conferences.

 Our key stakeholders are alumni.
-Students become alumni upon completion of their qualifications and subsequent graduation at MUT.
+Students become alumni upon completion of their qualifications and graduation from MUT.
 Their relationship with MUT doesn’t have to end after graduation.
-Once their tertiary career is over they need guidance in order to find their feet in the outside world.
+Once their tertiary career is over they need guidance in order to find their feet in the ‘outside’ world.
 This is why the Alumni Affairs office exists.
-This office help keep alumni connected to the University and also organises fundraising drives aimed at alumni and also create networking opportunities for the benefit of our students and the alumniprofessional progression also falls within this office’s responsibility.
+This office helps keep alumni connected to the University and also organises fundraising drives aimed at alumni.
+Create networking opportunities for the benefit of our students and the alumniprofessional progression also falls within this office’s responsibility.

 Government & DoE Relations

 This section cultivates and manages our relationship with these strategic partners.
-Our access to secondary schools and educators for purposes of recruitment is reliant on a good working relationship with DoE officials.
-This office manages that relationship through the establishment of mutually beneficial relationships with all DoE officials nationally.
+Our access to secondary/high schools and educators for purposes of recruitment is reliant upon good working relationship with DoE officials.
+This office manages that relationship through the establishment of mutually beneficial collaborations with all DoE officials nationally.
 Other government departments and ministries run programmes that can benefit the work of MUT, the partnerships and access to the rest of MUT is managed through this section of MarComms.

 Internal Communications (Support Staff)